operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

     * infrastructure required to run is already built within scorecard
   * con:
     * would need a cluster to run these validations
+    * because of cluster, tests would require 3 minutes to be executed
+    * would make it very time consuming and difficult to run from Audit Tool

 ## Infrastructure Needed [optional]